-5.9.
-SonicSens 3 (Ultrasound distance / Depth sensor)
+5.9 SonicSens3 (Ultrasound distance / depth sensor)

-Where a SonicSens3 interface is available on your logger, it will have a 6-pin connector, similar to that shown in Figure 8, on page 13.
+Where a SonicSens3 interface is available on your logger, it will have a 6-pin connector.

 The interface provides power and communications to the sensor, which measures distance to a fluid surface.
 By input of other parameters (e.g., distance from the bottom of the water channel) the logger can calculate water depth.
 It can also derive a variety of other measurements such as flow rates if situated near an open weir.